-Although I am really a fan of local art, we have our own tastes and preferences because art, no matter in what form, touch people in different ways.
+Although I am really a fan of local art, we have our own tastes and preferences because art, no matter in what form, touches people in different ways.

 This is how humans respond to things.
 We have the freedom to choose.
 Remember, not all people watch Game of Thrones, listen to Nickelback, or read this blog.
 You can’t blame anyone for having their preference.

 Nobody is forcing you to give them money

-For example, if there was a British guy who was singing very well it caught your attention, did you stop, watched and gave him a few bucks because you believe in his art and was awed by his voice?
+For example, if there was a British guy who was singing very well it caught your attention, did you stop, watch, and give him a few bucks because you believe in his art and were awed by his voice?

 If you did, isn’t this an action no one forced you to do?
 Isn’t this something you willingly did because you wanted to?

 No one forced you to read our content nor follow our lead.
 Like giving money to these people whom we call ‘begpackers,’ it is up to you.

 All opinions are valid

 If you got to this point, thank you for reading.
 If you are reading this blog consistently, you will notice that like most people, I also have a lot of opinions about many things because that is human nature.

 Unfortunately, it is easier for us to express them than to accept other people’s truth.
-At one point or another, we will be challenged but bear in mind that no matter the issue is, you have all the right to take your seat at the table and say something.
+At one point or another, we will be challenged but bear in mind that no matter what the issue is, you have all the right to take your seat at the table and say something.